arduino/docs-content/content/hardware/03.nano/boards/nano-matter-community-version/datasheet/datasheet.md

 ## Mechanical Information

 <p style="text-align: justify;">
-The Nano Matter is a double-sided 18 mm x 45 mm board with a USB-C® port overhanging the top edge and dual castellated/through-hole pins around the two long edges; the onboard wireless antenna is located in the center of the bottom edge of the board.
+The Nano Matter Community Version is a double-sided 18 mm x 45 mm board with a USB-C® port overhanging the top edge and dual castellated/through-hole pins around the two long edges; the onboard wireless antenna is located in the center of the bottom edge of the board.
 </p>

 ### Board Dimensions

-The Nano Matter board outline and mounting holes dimensions are shown in the figure below; all the dimensions are in mm.
+The Nano Matter Community Version board outline and mounting holes dimensions are shown in the figure below; all the dimensions are in mm.

 ![](assets/Nano_Matter_Outline.png)

-The Nano Matter has four 1.65 mm drilled mounting holes for mechanical fixing.
+The Nano Matter Community Version has four 1.65 mm drilled mounting holes for mechanical fixing.

 ### Board Connectors

-Connectors of the Nano Matter are placed on the top side of the board; their placement is shown in the figure below; all the dimensions are in mm.
+Connectors of the Nano Matter Community Version are placed on the top side of the board; their placement is shown in the figure below; all the dimensions are in mm.

 ![](assets/Nano_Matter_Connectors.png)

 <p style="text-align: justify;">
-The Nano Matter was designed to be usable as a surface-mount module and presents a dual inline package (DIP) format with the Nano-styled header connectors on a 2.54 mm pitch grid with 1 mm holes.
+The Nano Matter Community Version was designed to be usable as a surface-mount module and presents a dual inline package (DIP) format with the Nano-styled header connectors on a 2.54 mm pitch grid with 1 mm holes.
 </p>

 ### Board Peripherals and Actuators

 <p style="text-align: justify;">
-The Nano Matter has one push button and one RGB LED available for the user; both the push button and the RGB LED are placed on the top side of the board.
+The Nano Matter Community Version has one push button and one RGB LED available for the user; both the push button and the RGB LED are placed on the top side of the board.
 Their placement is shown in the figure below; all the dimensions are in mm.
 </p>

 ![](assets/Nano_Matter_PeripheralsActuators.png)

 <p style="text-align: justify;">
-The Nano Matter is designed to be usable as a surface-mount module and presents a dual inline package (DIP) format with the Nano-styled header connectors on a 2.54 mm pitch grid with 1 mm holes.
+The Nano Matter Community Version is designed to be usable as a surface-mount module and presents a dual inline package (DIP) format with the Nano-styled header connectors on a 2.54 mm pitch grid with 1 mm holes.
 </p>

 <div style="page-break-after: always;"></div>